Find quick answers to common questions about my therapy services, approach, and what to expect.

 • I aim to schedule your first session within a week of your initial inquiry.
 If immediate availability is limited, I’ll do my best to offer you the earliest possible appointment.

-There are also some addition limits to confidentiality, which I’ll be happy to explain in more detail in the initial session.
+• All that you share in counselling is confidential.
+However, there are some limits to confidentiality, which I’ll be happy to explain in more detail in the initial session.